 Mahomes’ early success in Kansas City led to the Chiefs signing him to what was then an NFL record $450 million deal back in July of 2020.
-The contract called for more than $141 million in total guarantees.
-He followed this contract up by throwing for 4,839 yards with 39 touchdowns in 2021.
-This past regular season was just as good en route to Kansas City winning Super Bowl LVII.
+Said contract called for north of $141 million in total guarantees.
+He followed this contract up by throwing for north of 4,800 yards with 39 touchdowns in 2021.
+This past regular season was just as good en route to Kansas City preparing for Super Bowl LVII.

 - Patrick Mahomes stats (2022): 67% completion, 5,250 yards, 41 TD, 12 INT, 105.2 QB rating